dentarg/auth0-blog/_posts/2018-03-21-troubleshooting-webtasks-using-the-cli.markdown

 ### <span id="run-webtask-locally"></span>Run webtask locally

-At this point, we are still deploying a webtask to the platform every time we wish to test its execution.
+At this point, we are still deploying a webtask every time we wish to test its execution.
 The webtask CLI gives us the ability to host our webtask logic locally.
 We can then iterate faster on the logic and only deploy once we are satisfied it is working correctly.

 Let's create a local copy of our last webtask and host locally using the CLI.